Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 }
 ```

-Review's `text` field contains the textual review, `rating` field a numeric rating between 0 and 100 and `createdAt` the date when the review was created.
+Review's `text` field contains the textual review, `rating` field a numeric rating between 0 and 100, and `createdAt` the date when the review was created.
 Review's `user` field contains the reviewer's information, which is of type `User`.

 We want to display reviews as a scrollable list, which makes [FlatList](https://reactnative.dev/docs/flatlist) a suitable component for the job.
-To display the previous exercise's repository's information in the top of the list, you can use the `FlatList` components [ListHeaderComponent](https://reactnative.dev/docs/flatlist#listheadercomponent) prop.
+To display the previous exercise's repository's information at the top of the list, you can use the `FlatList` components [ListHeaderComponent](https://reactnative.dev/docs/flatlist#listheadercomponent) prop.
 You can use the [ItemSeparatorComponent](https://reactnative.dev/docs/flatlist#itemseparatorcomponent) to add some space between the items like in the `RepositoryList` component.
 Here's an example of the structure:

 ```javascript
 const RepositoryInfo = ({ repository }) => {